-LS S110 Library Resources and Information Literacy 1 credit (1+0)
+LS S110 Library Resources and Information Literacy

 Introduction to rapidly evolving online research methods and the principles of information retrieval and organization.
 Emphasis is on skills necessary for successful evaluation and use of virtual and physical library collections.
 Skills acquired are immediately relevant for other courses.